 Festival Dates and Times

 In a typical year, amusement rides start up on the Friday afternoon and run all weekend.
-There is also usually a parade on the Saturday morning.
+There is also usually a parade on the Saturday morning, but not in recent years.

 The Point Grey Fiesta takes place in the upscale neighbourhood of Point Grey which is between Kitsilano and the University of British Columbia in Vancouver, just south of 4th Avenue and not far from Spanish Banks, Locarno and Jericho beaches.